cms-sw/cmssw/DataFormats/SoATemplate/README.md

 using SoA1LayoutAligned = SoA1LayoutTemplate<cms::soa::CacheLineSize::defaultSize, cms::soa::AlignmentEnforcement::enforced>;
 ```

-It is possible to declare methods that operate on the SoA elements:
+It is possible to declare `constexpr` methods that operate on the SoA elements:

 ```C++
 #include "DataFormats/SoALayout.h"